The best 24-70mm lenses in 2023

 Best Sony: Sony FE 24-70mm f/2.8 GM II

-Why it made the cut: This G Master standard zoom offers exceptional image quality, a rugged build, and a relatively lightweight design.
+Why it made the cut: This G standard zoom offers exceptional image quality, a rugged build, and a relatively lightweight design.

 Specs